mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/protocol/hangzhou.md

 A few primitives have a slightly different meaning when executed as part of a view:

-- `Tezos.get_balance` represents the current amount of mutez held by the contract attached to the view
+- `Tezos.get_balance` represents the current amount of mumav held by the contract attached to the view
 - `Tezos.get_sender` represents the caller of the view
-- `Tezos.get_amount` is always 0 mutez
+- `Tezos.get_amount` is always 0 mumav
 - `Tezos.get_self_address` represents the contract attached to the view

 On the caller side, the primitive `Tezos.call_view` will allow you to call another contract view and get its result by providing the view name; the contract address and the parameter of the view.
 If the address is nonexistent; the name does not match of of the contract